AlannaJW/weekend-warehouse/README.md

 ## How I worked with AI on this

-I scoped the architecture and decided what to build before writing any code.
-AI drafted each dbt model; I reviewed every one for correctness and convention before it was committed.
+I scoped the architecture and learned best practices in an ETL pipeline before starting the project.
+AI drafted each dbt model; I reviewed for correctness and convention before it was committed.
+After each major step in the project, I reviewed the critical decisions and explanations.
+Before each major step in the project, I outlined and articulated the purpose and abilities of the next step.
 Where I pushed back on an AI suggestion, I noted the reasoning rather than just making the change silently.

 [`DECISIONS.md`](./DECISIONS.md) is the paper trail: six entries covering cases where AI's first pass was wrong or incomplete, from column-selection conventions to a multi-step debugging session that caught a $638K aggregation error.
-It's the place to look if you want to understand where the judgment calls happened and why.
+It gives a short explanation for why certain decisions were paused or changed.

 ---